Home

 I will mention examples of these where they are relevant to the content being discussed and will say why I think they are still conflict suppression or conflict avoidance techniques.

-Ineffective support has an approach in which the practitioner intervenes in a way that implies he/she knows 'better' than those in conflict how to control or change themselves.
+• Ineffective support has an approach in which the practitioner intervenes in a way that implies he/she knows 'better' than those in conflict how to control or change themselves.
 Hence, he/she tries to control, and to change them rather than support them in changing themselves.
-This is a manifestation of the Rescuer Syndrome - a major obstacle to conflict resolution and an escalator of the destructive responses to conflict.
+This is a manifestation of the Rescuer Syndrome - a major obstacle to the resolution of conflict and an escalator of the destructive responses to conflict.

 Many practitioners do not reflect on whether they are doing these things or not.